psaeb/TimeTracker/README.md

 ## Description

-A time tracking app with data managing capabilities such as erasing data, adding data, and storing data even when the page is closed/refreshed.
+A time tracking app with data managing capabilities such as erasing data, adding data, and storing data even when the page is closed/refreshed made with NodeJS, JavaScript, and the React libary.

 ## Installation